Timeline of UB History

 Steven B. Sample becomes the University's 12th President.

 During the June graduation, the 1000th MLS degree is granted in the School of Information and Library Sciences.

 On November 10th, a $1.5 million earthquake simulator in Ketter Hall is dedicated at UB.
 Dr. George Housner of the California Institute of Technology, widely regarded as "the father of earthquake engineering", is the keynote speaker at the event.

 Political scientist and Canadian Ambassador from 1981-1989, Alan E. Gotlieb is awarded an honorary degree of Doctor of Laws

-April hails the first Oozfest, the University's annual mud volleyball tournament, hosted by the University's Student Alumni Board (USAB).
-By 2004 it is known as one of the largest collegiate mud volleyball tournaments in the United States involving over 1,000 players and volunteers.
+May 5th hails the first Oozfest.
+Sponsored by the UB Student Alumni Board, the tournament (then called Oozeball), took place at noon outside Clark Gym on the South Campus.
+By 2004, it was known as one of the largest collegiate mud volleyball tournaments in the United States involving over 1,000 players and volunteers.

 UB was awarded the contract for the first MBA program to be offered in China.

 Astronaut and UB Alumnus Greg Jarvis gives the commencement address at the 1985 graduation ceremony.

 The first presentation of the J. Scott Fleming Merit Award to recognize full-time undergraduate and graduate students whose volunteer and leadership efforts have helped promote student involvement at UB and have enhanced the student experience through their extracurricular work.Comedian Bob Carroll "tickled UB with his wit" on October 10th and 11th